 of individual observing sites (e.g., urbanization, station moves, and instrument and time of observation changes).

-The map may also be used for analyzing snow water equivalent (SWE) totals (through 2009) for WA State only, which are recorded on the first day of each month (January, February, March, April, and May) from the SNOTEL (Snowpack Telemetry) network.
-This network collects snowpack and related climate data from automated stations throughout the mountain regions in the western U.S. and is maintained by the U.S. Dept. of Agriculture Natural Resources Conservation Service (NRCS).
-The earliest data available begins in 1930 with more stations available in later time periods.
+The map may also be used for analyzing snow water equivalent (SWE) totals (through 2014) for WA State only, which are recorded on the first day of each month (January, February, March, April, and May) from snow course locations and the SNOTEL (Snowpack Telemetry) network.
+The SNOTEL network collects snowpack and related climate data from automated stations throughout the mountain regions in the western U.S. and is maintained by the U.S. Dept. of Agriculture Natural Resources Conservation Service (NRCS).
+The earliest data (from manual snow course measurements) begins in 1930 and more stations are available in later time periods.

 For temperature data, each circle on the map is scaled based on the station's temperature trend calculated per decade with red indicating increasing temperature and blue decreasing.
 Similarly, for precipitation and SWE data, each circle on the map is scaled based on the percent change over the selected period with red indicating decreasing values and blue increasing.
 Click the legend icon on the left side of the map for additional information.

-Click on an individual circle to graph the station's data.
+Click on an individual circle for a time series graph of the selected station's data.